sssingh/pharmaceutical-sales-analysis-powerbi/README.md

 ## How To Use
 ### Read-only direct access via the web (Recommended)
 [![Open In Power Bi](https://img.shields.io/badge/open_in_power_bi-F2C811?style=for-the-badge&logo=powerbi&logoColor=black)](https://app.powerbi.com/view?r=eyJrIjoiN2RkNGNjOTMtYmMxOC00NzY3LTg0OGEtMmY4YThlNWM5ZmMyIiwidCI6ImFlZDI3MWNkLTYzOTgtNDllZi1hOWNmLTQ4NDIyMTAxZTE0ZSIsImMiOjEwfQ%3D%3D&amp;pageName=ReportSection)
-Explore fully functional report with native PowerBI interactive experince.
+Explore the fully functional report with native PowerBI interactive experience.

 ### Full access via PowerBI desktop
 If you have PowerBI desktop installed, download the `pharma-analysis.pbix` from the repo and open it using PowerBI desktop.
 There is no need to download the raw dataset; the `pbix` files contain the complete normalized data model, feel free to modify and experiment with it.